Sukhilnair/Exam/README.md

 Docker-compose file is created and kept in Question1 folder which will pull the wordpress docker and mySQL docker.

 For making Wordpress running follow the command:
+* Note: Update the Enviorment values in docker-compose before making it up*
 ```shell
 git clone https://github.com/Sukhilnair/Exam.git
 cd Exam/Question1/